 Lucy paints the domestic world around her, subjects she knows intimately.
 The landscape of her Sussex home, still-lives, and figures caught for a moment.
 She makes frequent visits to the Luberon valley.
 These paintings capture the lazy heat of the French summer and peaceful days where she paints uninterrupted, capturing the colours and atmosphere of the Toulouse countryside.

 She continues, ‘I start without any preconceived idea of the finished painting, but instead respond to the marks I make as the painting evolves, and it begins to evoke a feeling of experiences of forgotten places and moments.
 Sometimes what I know about composition takes over, at other times, I find myself caught by the struggle between light and translucency, or the tension between colour and form.’
-Lucy’s work has been shown at the gallery for over ten years and her recent painting course at the gallery was completely sold out with a long waiting list.
-Her work is widely collected and last year she had a solo exhibition at the Russell Gallery in London.
+Lucy’s work has been shown at the gallery for over ten years as well as in London, her work is widely collected and she recently had a solo exhibition at the Russell Gallery, London.